Interested in HHCA but have some questions? Check out these FAQs.

 Frequently Asked Questions

-Communication skills, leadership experience, event planning experience, professionalism, ability to lead, and confidence.
+Communication skills, event planning experience, professionalism, and ability to collaborate.
 Emphasize your own personal strengths in your application and interview.
 Be confident in your ability to lead!

 No, the residential council applications are the same, but filling out the correct application for your dorm allows us to sort through them much easier.

 A week after the application is due, interviews will be conducted.
 For the interviews, business casual is appropriate.
 There will be 3 HHCA members conducting the interview.
-The interview will last approximately 20 minutes.
+The interview will last approximately 15 minutes.
 Questions like, “What are your strengths and weaknesses as a leader?”, and “What role do you play on a team?” are common.
-The interviews are just for us to get to know you better, so relax and just tell us about yourself!
+The interviews are just for us to get to know you better!

-Co-Presidents (Leadership Board) - We will be filling Co-President positions for all residential councils with the same interview process that we use for general members, in August of 2018.
+Co-Presidents (Leadership Board) - We will be filling Co-President positions for all residential councils with the same interview process that we use for general members.
 Co-Presidents keep the council running smoothly by running meetings, delegating tasks, and fostering leadership development within the council.
 They also serve on the Leadership Board, which meets every 2 weeks for leadership and professional development.

 Council Officers- The other council members will serve as officers.
 Officers brainstorm event ideas and help bring them to life.
 The council is a collaborative and interactive environment, allowing Co-Presidents to delegate tasks to officers so that they can pursue events and tasks to suit each officer's interests and strengths.